 - Patchouli – Patchouli oil is a mood enhancer, and it is also used as an aphrodisiac.
 It is very calming and soothing when we are experiencing big emotions.

 - Vanilla – This is another scent that many people love, and it also has a calming effect.
 Vanilla also has the reputation of making your man feel very happy.
 Use at your own risk (Or perhaps combine the last two if you’re trying to have another baby!).
-Vanilla is one of the scents in one of my favorite blends – Stress Away!

 - Clary sage or rosemary can be used for studying when you need to focus – great for those with attention challenges.
 It also has calming properties.